Azure/data-api-builder/docs/running-using-dab-cli.md

 dotnet tool install -g --add-source ./ dab --version <version_number>
 ```

-> **ATTENTION**: if you are running on Linux or MacOS, you will need to add .NET global tools to your PATH to call `dab` directly.
+> **ATTENTION**: if you are running on Linux or MacOS, you may need to add .NET global tools to your PATH to call `dab` directly.
 Once installed run:
 > `export PATH=$PATH:~/.dotnet/tools`

 ## Update `dab` CLI to latest version